 - Get tested regularly.

 - Educate yourself on how and when to take post-exposure prophylaxis (PEP).

 It’s also essential to understand that PrEP doesn’t protect you against any other sexually transmitted infections (STI).

 How to Get Started With PrEP

-We’ll then order a blood test to confirm that you’re HIV-negative.
-At the same time, we’ll test you for hepatitis B, kidney health and other STIs.
+I’ll then order a blood test to confirm that you’re HIV-negative.
+At the same time, I’ll test you for hepatitis B, kidney health, and other STIs.